 The working capital position of the Company is positive.
-Current assets exceed current liabilities by \$12,151,000 compared to a working capital deficiency of \$922,000 at 31 December 2006.
-While management expects positive cash flow from the La Negra operation there will still be considerable outflows in the near term as the Rosario project is developed.
-The Company also requires substantial capital to complete the recently announced arrangement to purchase Shafter.
+Current assets exceed current liabilities by \$10,388,000 compared to a working capital deficiency of \$12,152,000 at 31 December 2007.
+While management expects positive cash flow from the La Negra operation, considerable capital outflows are expected in the near term in order to complete the recently announced purchase of Shafter and to further advance the Rosario Project.
+The Company anticipates meeting these capital requirements through the placement of additional equity and / or debt.